uspki/policies/certificate-policy.md

 The content of the Certificate Issuer Distinguished Name field MUST match the Subject DN of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.

 #### 7.1.4.2 Subject Information for Standard Server Authentication certificates
-By issuing the Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
+By issuing the Certificate, the CA represents that it followed the procedure set forth in this Certificate Policy and the CA Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

 CAs SHALL NOT include IP Address in a Subject attribute.
-CAs SHALL NOT include a Domain Name in a Subject attribute except as specified in Section 3.2.2.4 or Section 3.2.2.5.
+CAs SHALL NOT include a Domain Name in a Subject attribute except as specified in Section 3.2.2.4.

 #### 7.1.4.2.1 Subject Alternative Name Extension
 **Certificate Field:** extensions:subjectAltName
 **Required/Optional:** Required
 **Contents:** This extension MUST contain at least one entry.
 Each entry MUST be a dNSName containing the Fully-Qualified Domain Name of a server.
 The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or has been granted the right to use it by the Domain Name Registrant, as appropriate.
 This extension SHALL NOT include IP Address.
+This exentsion SHALL NOT include any Internal Name values.

 Wildcard FQDNs are permitted.